 The OPEX-day schedule, where the volatility actually lives

 Standard SPX monthly options settle AM-style at the special opening quotation at 9:30 ET.
 The opening print on the index determines the settlement value for the standard monthly contracts, and that print is often abnormal as the calculation methodology fires through individual constituent opens.
 Five to ten points of artificial noise in the first three minutes is normal on an OPEX day.
-The Iron Rules already block entries during the 9:30 to 9:45 window, but the rule applies with extra force during expiration sessions.
+The standing session rules already block entries during the 9:30 to 9:45 window, but the rule applies with extra force during expiration sessions.

 The University of Michigan consumer sentiment release at 10:00 ET is the day's only meaningful macro catalyst.
 The headline sentiment number rarely moves the index more than 25 basis points, but the embedded one-year and five-year inflation expectations are the data the Federal Reserve actually watches.
 A jump in the five-year reading above 3.5 percent would re-engage the inflation-acceleration concern that Tuesday's CPI shock briefly reawakened.